GBAGUIDI-M/kruskal-wallis/README.md

 # kruskal-wallis
- Development of Nonparametric Kruskal-Wallis Test in MATLAB, R, and Python
+ Development of Nonparametric Kruskal-Wallis Test in MATLAB and Python